REACH Regulations on Substances Restrictions

 The REACH provisions enable the management of hazardous substances, addressing their risks to humans and the environment.
 Consequently, these rules may impose bans or restrictions, determined through risk assessments.

 According to the Regulations (Title VIII, Art.
-67) the substance on its own, in a preparation/mixture or in an article, for which Annex XVII contains a restriction shall not be manufactured, placed on the market or used unless it complies with the conditions of that restriction.
+67), the substance on its own, in a preparation/mixture, or in an article, for which Annex XVII contains a restriction, shall not be manufactured, placed on the market, or used unless it complies with the conditions of that restriction.

 The Annex contains restrictions on the marketing and use of hazardous substances adopted since 1976 in the framework of Directive 76/769/EEC.
-Title VIII and Annex XVII of REACH entered into force on June 2009.
+Title VIII and Annex XVII of REACH entered into force in June 2009.

 Further information can be found: